Jahia/jcrestapi/README.md

 If a property is a reference (its `reference` field is set to `true`), an additional `target` link is added to the `_links` subsection, providing the URI identifying the resource identified by the path or reference value of the property.

+Additionally, if a property is a reference and the `resolveReferences` flag is set in the URI (using a query parameter appended to the URI), another `references` subsection will be added to the property's representation containing basic information about the node(s) being referenced by the property value.
+Each entry in the `references` object is identified using the identifier of the node being referenced.
+Note also that the `resolveReferences` flag works properly with the `includeFullChildren` one.
+See the example below for more details.

 #### Examples

 An example of the `jcr:uuid` property of a `/sites/mySite` node. `jcr:uuid` is defined by the JCR specification as